zhibailin/MasteringEnglish/12-Partner_with_rational_optimists.md

 Whereas exactly __as you were pointing out__, __Silicon Valley has learned that__ the upside is so great that you never [[look down on]] the kid who’s wearing a [[hoodie]] and has coffee on his shoes.
 And just looks like a [[slob]] because you don’t know if he’s going to be the next Mark Zuckerberg, or the next Reid Hoffman.

+So, you’ve got to __treat everybody with respect__.
+You’ve got to __look up to__ every possibility, and opportunity because the upside is so unlimited, and the downside is so limited in the modern world, especially with __financial assets and instruments__.